 We'd love to offer a free trial, but we know the ways we ourselves abuse free trials at other sites from time to time (multiple email accounts anyone?) and we are just too busy putting new classes together.
 And you're going to be saving a lot of money on caffeinated beverages, so you'll more than break even on the deal.

 I'm nervous about giving some random web people my credit card info.

 We never actually see your credit card info.
 Whether you elect to use PayPal or enter a credit card, your transaction is handled by the secure servers of another company which specializes in secure internet payments.
 As soon as you click Subscribe, your connection is encrypted six ways to Sunday, totally secure.
-All the processor server tells us is your email, name, and that you've paid.
+All the processor server tells us is your email, name, last four digits, and that you've paid.
 They don't tell us any of your credit card info, and they handle all the monthly payments as well.

 Do I have to watch the videos in order?

 Once you find the page of videos that matches your topic, it's best to start at the beginning of that page because everything builds.
 Also, Chris has found in his tutoring practice that confusion on harder problems usually originates from a misunderstanding of the more basic ones, so even if you think you just need help on the hard ones, often it's actually quicker to start from scratch doing things the right way (i.e. watch the chapter from the beginning).
 Every student is different, though, so maybe you'll find you're okay skipping around.

 Our site also keeps track of which videos you've watched and shows you little "play progress" bars next to each video you've started.
 And now we've got playlists, so you can organize videos you want to review closer to test time.